grantj-re3/FlindersDSpace-misc/README.md

   Librarians.
 This query should be run on DSpace v3.0 or newer (where embargo is defined by resourcepolicy.start_date > 'now').

+- *checker_wrap.sh* does the following.
+  * Ensures that checker-emailer reports are not run until *after* the checker job has successfully completed.
+  * There appears to be a bug in DSpace v5.6 (and perhaps other versions) where if you run say "dspace checker-emailer -c -m" and there is a checksum problem but not missing-bitstream problem, then no email report will be sent!
+Hence this script invokes checker-emailer reports as *separate* commands.
+  * Sends an email confirmation regarding all the checker and checker-emailer jobs which have been run (so we can see the difference between *nothing to report* vs *checker was not run*).

 - *dc_relation.sh* extracts all DSpace items containing dc.relation
   *or* dc.relation.uri fields (depending on configuration).